 for the record

-short bioRachael Rice is an artist, writer and certified weirdo who crafts scroll-stopping content for people who want to shape change.*
+short bioRachael Rice is an artist, writer, death worker and certified weirdo who crafts scroll-stopping content for people who want to shape change.*

 Her work centers collapse-informed learnings about grief, death, myth, magic and meaning-making in pale times.